codepath/android_guides/Implementing-Pull-to-Refresh-Guide.md

 ```
 You must download and use a [recent jar](https://dl-ssl.google.com/android/repository/support_r20.zip) of the support library for this to work.

+**Alternative:** Install the support library via Android Studio SDK Manager

+1. Open the SDK Manager from Android Studio with Tools -> Android -> SDK Manager
+2. The support library is under "Extras"

 ### Step 1: Wrap ListView

 We can use this by first wrapping the scrollable view with a `SwipeRefreshLayout` in the XML layout: